-The data shared and used in the Cloud is excessively difficult to manage; budgets are regularly exceeded, security breaches are increasing, and data is being lost.
+The data shared and used in the Cloud is excessively difficult to manage; budgets are regularly exceeded, security breaches are on the rise, and data is being lost.

-Good AWS architecture documentation can significantly help save companies millions of dollars and ensure proper security by identifying potential waste and threats.
-Furthermore, if you use software to automatically generate your documentation you won’t only save time, but ensure no human mistakes are being made.
+Good AWS architecture documentation can significantly help companies save millions of dollars and ensure proper security by identifying potential waste and threats.
+Furthermore, if you use software to automatically generate your documentation, you won’t only save time, but you will also avoid human errors.

 Follow this quick guide on the most important parts of your technical documentation.